 Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-It’s time that people start discussing the topic of ‘exotic pets’ without the typical misconceptions gleaned from various films, rescue ‘sanctuaries’, and the general attitude that gains momentum through misinformation and baseless fear.
-With more attention being brought upon the subject by TV shows such as Animal Planet’s Fatal Attractions and the new Discovery Channel show Wild Animal Repo (all of which contain the expected sensationalistic tactics), the public continues to remain confused why anyone would ever want to indulge in such a 'dangerous' lifestyle.
+It’s time that people start discussing the topic of "exotic pets" without the typical misconceptions gleaned from various films, rescue "sanctuaries," and the general attitude that gains momentum through misinformation and baseless fear.
+With more attention being brought to the subject by TV shows such as Animal Planet’s Fatal Attractions and the new Discovery Channel show Wild Animal Repo (all of which contain the expected sensationalistic tactics), the public continues to remain confused about why anyone would ever want to indulge in such a 'dangerous' lifestyle.

 But What Is an Exotic Pet?

 I can’t begin to discuss this topic without defining exactly what people consider to be "exotic."
 Veterinarians will often say they see "exotic" animals, and by that, they typically mean small mammals commonly referred to as "pocket pets," such as hamsters, ferrets, hedgehogs, sugar gliders, gerbils, and rabbits.

 1. of foreign origin or character; not native; introduced from abroad, but not fully naturalized or acclimatized: exotic foods; exotic plants.

 2. strikingly unusual or strange in effect or appearance: an exotic hairstyle.